Øster Voldgade 10

 My research focuses on hydrology in arctic permafrost environments, leveraging on both field-based and modeling techniques.
-My ongoing projects target climate change impacts on hydrology in the boreal-arctic transition zone (together with the USGS and Oak Ridge Nat.
-Lab.), permafrost dynamics in peatlands (with Stockholm University and Oak Ridge Nat.
-Lab.), and catchment-scale hydrology and transport in continuous permafrost environments (with the Swedish Nuclear Waste Management Co. and Umeå University).
+My ongoing projects target surface-groundwater exchanges in periglacial landscapes, climate change impacts on hydrology in the boreal-arctic transition zone, permafrost dynamics in peatlands, and catchment-scale hydrology and transport in continuous permafrost environments.

-- Member of the core group for the international industry-academic research network and project CatchNet - Catchment Transport adn Cryo-Hydrology.
+- Coordinator and co-PI for the international industry-academic research network and project CatchNet - Catchment Transport and Cryo-Hydrology.

 - Founding member of Climate Arctic Governance (CArGo), UCPH interdiscciplinary network.